dsuryd/dotNetify-Blazor/Website/Website.Server/Docs/Overview/Basics.md

 }
 ```

-[inset]
 Notice the `Submit` method on the client-side interface, which serves as proxy to the method of the same name in the view model.
 When that method is called, the argument will be dispatched to the server and used to invoke the server method.
 After the action modifies the Greetings property, it marks it as changed so that the new text will get sent to the front-end.

 Notice that we don't need to use **PushUpdates** to get the new greetings sent.
 That's because dotNetify employs something similar to the request-response cycle, but in this case it's _action-reaction cycle_: the front-end initiates an action that mutates the state, the server processes the action and then sends back to the front-end any other states that mutate as the reaction to that action.

 #### Object Lifetime

-You probably think of those server classes as models, but in dotNetify's scheme of things, they are considered view models.
-Whereas a model represents your app's business domain, a view model is an abstraction of a view, which embodies data and behavior necessary for the view to fulfill its use case.
+The server classes are referred to as view models.
+Whereas a model represents your app's business domain, a view model is an abstraction of a view, which embodies data and behavior necessary for the view to fulfill its use cases.

 View-models gets their model data from the back-end service layer and shape them to meet the needs of the views.
 This enforces separation of concerns, where you can keep the views dealing only with UI presentation and leave all data-driven operations to the view models.
 It's great for testing too, because you can test your use case independent of any UI concerns.